rtcharity/resources.eahub.org/content/tips/community-spotlights.md

 ## How did you start your group?

 During the pandemic, one of our organizers (Sami) was “adopted” by two EA groups, where he joined their online meetings and book clubs.
 However, as local restrictions in many countries loosened, local groups began returning to hosting in-person meetings, and these virtual meetings became less frequent.
-Sami wanted to continue to foster a place for EAs without local communities to connect, and <a target="_blank" href="https://forum.effectivealtruism.org/posts/fcdt2NRABS9Zfrzfu/announcing-the-ea-virtual-group">came up with what’s now EA Anywhere</a>.
+Sami wanted to continue to foster a place for EAs without local communities to connect, and https://forum.effectivealtruism.org/posts/fcdt2NRABS9Zfrzfu/announcing-the-ea-virtual-group">came up with what’s now EA Anywhere</a>.

 ## What has been your most successful event, and why?